 Ongoing Occupational Exposure

-The EPA's evaluation confirms that meaningful asbestos exposure continues to occur in construction, renovation, and maintenance work [1].
-Without a mandate to remove existing asbestos from buildings, exposure will continue for decades.
+The EPA's evaluation confirms that meaningful exposure continues to occur in construction, renovation, and maintenance work [1].
+Without a mandate to remove existing ACM from buildings, exposure will continue for decades.

 Secondary Exposure Risk

-Workers who disturb asbestos during the workday can carry fibers home on their clothing, exposing family members to secondary asbestos exposure.
+Workers who disturb ACM during the workday can carry fibers home on their clothing, exposing family members to secondary exposure [20].
 This pathway has been documented in numerous medical studies and legal cases.

 How Can Workers Protect Themselves from Legacy Asbestos?